 - Office of Audits -- The Office of Audits performs independent, objective assurance and consulting actions intended to enhance the department’s operations to ensure compliance with state and federal regulations, including operational and financial activities.

 - Third-Party Liability Unit -- The Third-Party Liability Unit is responsible for identifying Medicaid beneficiaries who are dually-covered by Medicaid and another medical insurance plan.

 - Background Investigations Unit -- The Background Investigations Unit performs state and federal criminal history background investigations and credit checks on behalf of the department, including the Healthcare Facility Regulation and the Office of Human Resources.

-- OIG Legal/State Health Benefit Plan Fraud Unit -- The Legal/State Health Benefit Plan (SHBP) Unit provides advice and representation for the division on all legal matters and is responsible for coordinating inquiries related to allegations of fraud, waste and, abuse within SHBP.
+- OIG Legal Unit -- The OIG Legal Unit provides advice and representation for the division on all legal matters.

 This strategic plan represents a considerable effort undertaken by the Office of Inspector General leadership team to focus and identify the strengths, opportunities, and challenges of the programs delivered to the citizens of Georgia.
 Over the next five years, the department will prioritize, draft and implement strategies that will create defined organizational goals, performance measures, and goal initiatives.